ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/Intro2CLI.md

     cat art.part1.txt art.part2.txt art.part3.txt > oliver.art.txt

 Here we see a new thing: **>**.
-This means that the output of the command on the left (before the > ) is written in the file whoes name is given on the right: to re-direct the output of the command before it into a file.
+This means that the output of the command on the left (before the > ) is written in the file whose name is given on the right: to re-direct the output of the command before it into a file.
 Otherwise, the output, by default, is to be the standard output (on screen).
 For example, if we use the command below, it simply show the content of the file on screen.

     cat oliver.art.txt

 Since we have sine one way to redirect the output of a command to a file, there is another related method, by using **>>**.
-The difference between these two ways is that: **>** takes the standard ouput and write into a file.
+The difference between these two ways is that: **>** takes the standard output and write into a file.
 If the file already exist, it will overwrite the original content.
 While **>>** will take the standard output and append it into the file.

 A third way of creating a file is to use the command ***echo***. ***echo*** is a built-in command in the ***bash*** shell that writes its arguments to standard output.
 One may redirect the output to a file, in turn creating a file.
 For example, the command below writes ***Hello World!*** on the screen.